Last Updated On:

 OptinMonster uses fun graphics to illustrate each feature of their tool.
 Their graphics are engaging and make a huge difference to the page design itself.

-Best practices for images on your website:
+What are the best practices for using images on your website?

 - Always use clear, high-quality images.

 - Your product images should show your products from different angles and the product dimensions should be clearly visible.

 - Include one image showing your products in use.